Bren2010/draft-keytrans/draft-keytrans-mcmillion-protocol.md

 An inclusion proof is given by providing the copath values of a leaf.
-The proof is verified by hashing together the leaf with the copath values and checking that the result equals the root value of the log.
+The proof is verified by hashing together the leaf with the copath values and checking that the result equals the root hash value of the log.
 Consistency proofs are a more general version of the same idea.
 With a consistency proof, the prover provides the minimum set of intermediate node values from the current tree that allows the verifier to compute both the old root value and the current root value.
 An algorithm for this is given in section 2.1.2 of {{!RFC6962}}.

 <!-- TODO diagram of inclusion and consistency proofs -->

 ## Prefix Tree

 Prefix trees are used for storing a set of values while preserving the ability to efficiently produce proofs of membership and non-membership in the set.

-Each leaf node in a prefix tree represents a specific value, while each parent node represents some prefix which all values in the subtree headed by that node have in common.
+The prefix trees that we utilize here will have anonymized pairs of pseudonyms and version counters as its indices and the log tree's indices as values.

+The prefix tree is ordered by the shortest prefixes of its leaves.
+The prefix tree's root represents the empty prefix.
+All indices of the root's left subtree begin with a 0 bit, all indices of the root's right subtree start with a 1 bit.
+More generally speaking.
 The subtree headed by a parent's left child contains all values that share its prefix followed by an additional 0 bit, while the subtree headed by a parent's right child contains all values that share its prefix followed by an additional 1 bit.

-The root node, in particular, represents the empty string as a prefix.
-The root's left child contains all values that begin with a 0 bit, while the right child contains all values that begin with a 1 bit.

-A prefix tree can be searched by starting at the root node, and moving to the left child if the first bit of a value is 0, or the right child if the first bit is 1.
+A prefix tree can be searched by starting at the root node, and moving to the left child if the first bit of an index is 0, or the right child if the first bit is 1.
 This is then repeated for the second bit, third bit, and so on until the search either terminates at a leaf node (which may or may not be for the desired value), or a parent node that lacks the desired child.

 <!-- TODO diagram -->

-New values are added to the tree by searching it according to the same process.
-If the search terminates at a parent without a left or right child, a new leaf is simply added as the parent's missing child.
-If the search terminates at a leaf for the wrong value, one or more intermediate nodes are added until the new leaf and the existing leaf would no longer reside in the same place.
-That is, until we reach the first bit that differs between the new value and the existing value.
+New index-value pairs are added to the tree by searching it according to the same process.
+If the search terminates at a parent without a left or right child, a new leaf is added as the parent's missing child.
+If the search terminates at a leaf for the wrong index, one or more intermediate nodes are added until the new leaf and the existing leaf would no longer reside in the same place.
+That is, until we reach the first bit that differs between the new index and the existing index.

 <!-- TODO diagram of adding new value -->

-The value of a leaf node is the encoded set member, while the value of a parent node is the hash of the combined values of its left and right children (or a stand-in value when one of the children doesn't exist).
+The hash value of a leaf node is the hash of its value, while the hash value of a parent node is the hash of the combined hash values of its left and right children (or a stand-in value when one of the children doesn't exist).

-A proof of membership is given by providing the leaf value, along with the hash of each copath entry along the search path.
+A proof of membership is given by providing the leaf hash value, along with the hash value of each copath entry along the search path.
 A proof of non-membership is given by providing an abridged proof of membership that follows the search path for the intended value, but ends either at a stand-in value or a leaf for a different value.
-In either case, the proof is verified by hashing together the leaf with the copath values and checking that the result equals the root value of the tree.
+In either case, the proof is verified by hashing together the leaf with the copath hash values and checking that the result equals the root hash value of the tree.

 ## Combined Tree